-Arm pain combined with excessive sweating, nausea, difficulty breathing, palpitations, fainting, or chest pain can be symptoms of a heart attack.
-It is crucial to call 911 or emergency medical if you think you might be having a heart attack.
+Pain in the left arm, combined with excessive sweating, nausea, difficulty breathing, palpitations, fainting, or chest pain can be signs of a heart attack.
+Please call 911 if you think you might be having a heart attack.

 The treatment for arm pain depends on the underlying cause.
 For pain due to overuse injuries, the treatment typically includes rest, ice, compression, and elevation.

 If the pain is more severe, a splint or sling, or anti-inflammatory medications for pain may be prescribed.
-In severe cases, imaging or surgery may be recommended.
+For more severe injuries, like fractures or complete muscle tears, surgery may be recommended.

-If arm pain is preventing you from doing the things you love, schedule an appointment with an Airrosti provider near you.
-Our providers will conduct a thorough evaluation of your pain and develop a personalized treatment plan your specific injury.
-In addition, our providers will also recommend tools and resources that can help boost your recovery and prevent injuries.
+At Airrosti, our providers will conduct a thorough evaluation of your pain and develop a personalized treatment plan for your specific injury.
+In addition, we also provide tools and resources that can boost your recovery and help you avoid future pain..

 Reviewed by Casey Crisp, Doctor of Chiropractic